santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Labor-Tracking.md

 ##Scorecard (Customer) Labor

 Most labor tracking will occur when working with customers and researching issues.
-The labor will be captured in Service Desk.
+The labor will be captured in your case tool.
 Any time you will perform any type of work on a case, you will need to track the time spent.
 This is **mandatory** and extremely important, so please try to be as accurate as possible in tracking and describing the performed work.

 The labor is classified in following categories, which are self explanatory: Communications, Recovery & Billing, Research, Admin Review, Tech Review, Troubleshooting.
 If you are not sure which category to choose, please reach your mentor/TA/SME.